-- You will be presented with a message asking for path to registry.
-As long as everything is correct you shouldn’t have to do anything but hit Enter.
+- You will be presented with a message asking for the path to the registry.
+As long as everything is correct, you shouldn’t have to do anything but hit Enter.

-- Next you will be presented with 3 choices, 1 for Password Reset, 2 for Recovery Console and q for Quit, select option 1 for Password Reset.
+- Next, you will be presented with three choices, 1 for Password Reset, 2 for Recovery Console and q for Quit, select option 1 for Password Reset.

-- Next you will be presented with 5 choices, 1 for Password Edit, 2 for Syskey, 3 for Recovery Console, 9 for Registry Editor and q for Quit, select option 1 for Edit User Data and Password.
+- Next, you will be presented with five choices, 1 for Password Edit, 2 for Syskey, 3 for Recovery Console, 9 for Registry Editor and q for Quit, select option 1 for Edit User Data and Password.

 - Now it will list all users on the Local Machine.
 Choose which user you are trying to reset the password for.

-- Next hit the !
-(Exclamation Point) key on your keyboard and when it gets back to the main menu hit q.
+- Next, hit the !
+(Exclamation Mark) key on your keyboard and when it gets back to the main menu hit q.

-- Once you hit q you will be presented with About to write file(s) back!
-Do it? y or n, select Y to save changes and you should now be able to
+- Once you hit q, you will be presented with About to write the file(s) back!
+Do it?
+Y or N. select Y to save changes, and you should now be able to Log into the account.

-There is a fairly extensive walk-through as well FAQs pages available from the homepage of the Offline Password Reset and Registry Editor .
+There is a fairly extensive walk-through as well FAQs pages available from the homepage of the Offline Password Reset and Registry Editor here.